 Under the General Banking Law (Republic Act No. 8791) (the "General Banking Law"), as clarified by BSP Circular No. 256, the aggregate voting stock in a domestic bank held by foreign individuals and non-bank corporations must not exceed 40% of the outstanding voting stock of such bank.
 Although the aggregate ceiling on the equity ownership in a domestic bank does not apply to Filipinos and domestic non-bank corporations, each Filipino individual or Philippine non-bank corporation may own up to 40% of the voting stock of a universal and commercial bank.
 The percentage of foreign-owned voting stock in a bank shall be determined by the citizenship of the individual stockholders in that bank.
-The citizenship of the corporation which is a stockholder in a bank, shall follow the citizenship of the controlling stockholders of the corporation, irrespective of the place of incorporation.
+The citizenship of the corporation, irrespective of the place of incorporation.